joe-irving/defundclimatechaos/_resources/how-to-make-a-thing.md

 ### Step 3 - Light your lantern at 6pm

 * Tell your friends and neighbours and encourage them to make their own lanterns
-* At 6pm on Friday 29th October, light your lantern in your window, on your doorstep or at one of several [vigils and memorial events](https://defundclimatechaos.uk/#map).
+* At 6pm throughout the UN climate talks, light your lantern in your window, on your doorstep or at one of several [vigils and memorial events](https://defundclimatechaos.uk/#map).
   * If you want to join with others, [organise your own memorial](https://defundclimatechaos.uk/#resources)
 * Share a picture or short video message with your lantern on social media using **#ClimateMemorial** and **#DefundClimateChaos**
   * You can also **submit your best photo** [**here**](https://airtable.com/shrCvUWA9EhoEnjhf)